 Flocks of the stout-bodied Western Meadowlark forage along the ground in open fields, probing the soil for insects, grain and weed seeds.
 When taking to the air, they fly in brief, quail-like bursts, alternating rapid, stiff wingbeats with short glides.
 In spring, males establish territories and chase intruders away in “pursuit flights” that can last up to 3 minutes.
 You may see males competing over territorial boundaries perform a “jump flight,” springing straight up into the air several feet and fluttering their wings over their back with their legs hanging limp below.
 Male Western Meadowlarks can spend up to a month establishing and defending a breeding territory before females arrive.
 Successful males typically mate with two females during the breeding season, bringing food to the nest once the chicks are hatched and noisily chasing intruders away.
 Western Meadowlarks are extremely sensitive to humans when nesting and will abandon a nest if they are disturbed while incubating their eggs.

-Although Western Meadowlarks are numerous, their breeding populations declined over 1% per year between 1966 and 2014, resulting in a cumulative decline of 50%, according to the North American Breeding Bird Survey.
+Although Western Meadowlarks are numerous, their breeding populations declined over 1% per year between 1966 and 2015, resulting in a cumulative decline of 48%, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 85 million with 84% spending part of the year in the U.S., 25% in Mexico, and 9% in Canada.
-The species rates a 10 out of 20 on the Continental Concern Score and is not on the 2014 State of the Birds Watch List.
+The species rates a 10 out of 20 on the Continental Concern Score and is not on the 2016 State of North America's Birds' Watch List.
 Declines may be due in part to conversion of grassland breeding and wintering habitat to housing and agricultural uses.
 Other factors affecting Western Meadowlark populations may include pesticide uses, habitat degradation due to invasive plant species, and fire suppression that alters native grasslands.
 Further research is needed to determine how different management practices in both native and planted grasslands affect both nesting success and adult survival of Western Meadowlarks.